al-hajjar/Phase-4-Code-Challenge-Superheroes/README.md

 This project is licensed under the MIT

 ## Author
-This app was created by `Abdiaziz Abdullahi`.
+This app was created by `Kidhri Salim`.